 The field of immuno-oncology is booming with billions of euros in investment.
 The ability to rewire our own immune system to fight cancer has certainly created huge expectations.
-After the success of the first checkpoint inhibitors on the market, many are turning their attention to CAR-T therapy, the next big cancer therapy to hit the market.
+After the success of the first checkpoint inhibitors on the market, many are turning their attention to CAR-T therapy, the next big cancer treatment to hit the market.

-How does this “Miracle Cure” work?
+How does this “miracle cure” work?

 “CAR therapy is at the same time cell therapy, gene therapy, and immunotherapy.
 It represents a radical departure from all forms of medicine in existence until now,” Michel Sadelain, co-founder of Juno Therapeutics, told The Scientist.

-A CAR-T therapy consists in the infusion of engineered T-cells that express a Chimeric Antigen Receptor (CAR) on their cell membrane.
-This receptor counts with an external target-binding domain designed to recognize a specific tumor antigen and an internal activation domain responsible for activating the T-cell when the CAR-T binds its target.
+A CAR-T therapy consists in the infusion of engineered T cells that express a Chimeric Antigen Receptor (CAR) on their cell membrane.
+This receptor counts with an external target-binding domain designed to recognize a specific tumor antigen and an internal activation domain responsible for activating the T cell when the CAR-T binds its target.
 Second and third generation CAR-Ts have additional costimulatory domains that further enhance the immune response.

 Indeed, CAR-T cells have in fact been linked to severe side-effects, such as neurotoxicity and cytokine release syndrome.
-The recent report of several deaths in CAR-T trials made many realize that the technology might not be as perfect as many had originally expected.
+In 2016, several companies reported multiple deaths in late-stage clinical trials with CAR-T therapy.
+This made many realize that the technology might not be as perfect as they had originally expected.

 “The initial furor and excitement of CAR-T has led to extensive and rapid clinical development in the CD19 target space,” says David Gilham, R&D VP at Celyad.
 “Research is busy catching up at the moment, in particular concerning toxicity.
 The lack of good preclinical models hampers this work, but with clinical samples available, ongoing investigations are now closer to identifying the underlying mechanisms and further refining the approach.”